No problem. We are here to help you understand the fundamentals of both Lean and Six Sigma tools.

-What makes Six Sigma different?
-Six Sigma is uniquely driven by a close understanding of customer needs, disciplined use of facts, data, and statistical analysis, and diligent attention to managing, improving, and reinventing business processes (from the book The Six Sigma Way by Pande, Neuman, and Cavanagh).
+Six Sigma is uniquely driven by a clear understanding of customer needs, disciplined use of facts, data, & statistical analysis to manage & improve business processes.

-The Six Sigma methodology is based on the concept that “process variation” (e.g., customer waiting times at a call center waiting varying between ten seconds and three minutes) can be reduced using statistical tools.
+The Six Sigma methodology is based on the concept that “process variation” (e.g., customer waiting times at a call center varying between 10 seconds & 3 minutes) can be reduced using statistical tools.

 These phases each contain a set of tools and techniques that guide the problem solver through the improvement process from start to finish.

-Lean (also referred to as Lean Methods or Lean Speed) is a set of tools developed to reduce the waste associated with the flow of materials and information in a process from beginning to end.
+Lean is a set of tools developed to reduce the waste associated with the flow of materials and information in a process from beginning to end.
 The goal of Lean is to identify and eliminate non-essential and non-value added steps in the business process in order to streamline production, improve quality and gain customer loyalty.

 Thus, Lean Six Sigma (LSS) was born.

 Just like a winning sports team various people have specific positions and roles with defined responsibilities.
 Lean Six Sigma is similar – each person is trained to be able to understand and perform the responsibilities of their role.
 The end result is a knowledgeable and well coordinated winning business team.